 National Depression Screening Day (NDSD) is held annually during Mental Illness Awareness Week in October.
 This annual observance is comprised of awareness events held across the nation, each providing participants with the option to complete a depression screening.
 Thousands of colleges, community organizations, and military installations participate in NDSD every year.5

 Although everyone experiences stress, sadness, and anxiety in life, many people may be completely unaware that they are suffering from depression.
 Their depression could even be contributing to other life issues such as eating disorders, substance abuse, or addiction.
 If you believe that you or a loved one could be suffering from depression, Screening for Mental Health (SMH) also offers a free, anonymous mental health screening online here.

 World Mental Health Day – October 10, 2019

 World Mental Health Day is observed on the tenth day of October every year.
 The primary objective of this annual observance is to raise awareness of mental health issues and to expand efforts in support of mental health.6

 The World Health Organization provides a wealth of information and resources for community organizations, treatment providers, and educators to use for training, education, and prevention purposes.

-National Prescription Drug Take Back Day is observed every October and provides individuals with a safe and responsible way to dispose of leftover prescription drugs.6 It’s also a great opportunity to educate the public about the potential for abuse and misuse of prescription drugs.
+National Prescription Drug Take Back Day is observed every October and April.
+These observances provide individuals with a safe and responsible way to dispose of leftover prescription drugs.7 It’s also a great opportunity to educate the public about the potential for abuse and misuse of prescription drugs.